eggheadio-projects/advanced-sql-for-professional-developers/exercises/07-transactions.md

 Your goal is to guarantee that a payment is successfully processed.
 To do so, you will need to initiate a transaction that:
  - checks if product is available
  - inserts payment info into users table
- - adds item to purchases table
+ - adds items to purchases table

  If any of these actions fail, the transaction should be aborted.